 History of Us

-Chalfont St.Peter Community Association 1957 – 2019
+Chalfont St.Peter Community Association 1957 – 2026

 The Beginning

-After the First World War, the village wished to have a Memorial Hall of those who had lost their lives.
+After the First World War, the village wished to have a Memorial Hall to honour those who had lost their lives.
 A wooden army building in Denham was purchased and re-erected on a site at the corner of Market Place and Church Lane.
 This served the community well for many years until the major population increase in the 1950’s following the end of building restrictions on new homes.

 The Building

 A wooden plaque commemorates the formal opening on 15th.March 1962 by Lord Curzon of Bucks C.C.
-The full title, as required by the Charity Commissioners, was “Chalfont St.Peter Memorial Garden and Community Association”, to maintain the link with the former Memorial Hall.
+The full title, as required by the Charity Commissioners, was “Chalfont St. Peter Memorial Garden and Community Association”, maintaining the link to the former Memorial Hall.
 The Book of Remembrance, displayed in the Members room, contains the names of all village residents killed in the 1914-18 and 1939-45 World Wars.

-After the opening ceremony, St.Peter Players gave a theatrical presentation.
+After the opening ceremony, St. Peter Players gave a theatrical presentation.
 They have the longest links of any affiliated group with the Centre.

 Links with Statutory Authorities

 The Centre was originally built by Buckinghamshire County Council, who provided a paid part-time Warden as manager.
-Chiltern District Council took over the arrangement, but halved the grant in 2001.
-The District Council and Chalfont St.Peter Parish Council both made generous grants towards the £50,000 cost of the 1992 extension.
-The Parish Council were our tenants from 1992 to 2006, and have made grants to various improvement projects over the years.
+Chiltern District Council took over the arrangement but halved the grant in 2001.
+The District Council and Chalfont St. Peter Parish Council both made generous grants towards the £50,000 cost of the 1992 extension.
+The Parish Council were our tenants from 1992 to 2006 and have made grants to various improvement projects over the years.
 Both the District Council and Parish Council appoint representatives to the Executive Committee.
-The Community Centre holds a 21 year lease from Chiltern District Council expiring in 2021.

 The People